rolandjlevy/js-sliders-game/notes.md

 Title:

-1️⃣2️⃣3️⃣ [GAME] Play Sliders!
-4️⃣5️⃣6️⃣
+🔥 [GAME] Play this Awesome Sliders Game!! 🔥

 # 👉 Sliders Game 👈

 Hey everyone!
-This brain-teaser game took me about 6 days to code from scratch.
-It's really fun to play - I challenge you to beat the highest score in the Leader Board 😄
+This Sliders brain-teaser game took me about 6 days to code from scratch.
+It's really simple and fun to play - I challenge you to beat the highest score in the Leader Board 😄

 ### Features 💡
 - Leader board scores saved on the back-end with Firebase